Why do I get hand or finger pain from playing the ocarina?

 Being new to the instrument

-It is normal to experience some amount of discomfort while playing a new instrument, as you are asking your body to to something it is not accustomed to.
+It is normal to experience some amount of discomfort while playing a new instrument, as you are asking your body to do something it is not accustomed to.

-Playing the ocarina requires holding your hands up for an extended period of time, using muscles you are not used to using, and putting your hands into an unnatural position.
+Playing the ocarina requires holding your hands up for an extended period of time, using muscles you are not accustomed to using, and placing your hands into an unnatural position.

 This will go away after a few weeks.